 Academic and Federal Partners

-CIRES was created in 1967 as a partnership of the University of Colorado and the National Oceanic and Atmospheric Administration (NOAA).
+CIRES was created in 1967 with a cooperative agreement between the University of Colorado Boulder and the National Oceanic and Atmospheric Administration (NOAA).
 We have partnered with the agency continuously since then.

-About half of CIRES' researchers work in NOAA’s David Skaggs Research Center in the Earth System Research Laboratories (ESRL), the Space Weather Prediction Center, and the National Centers for Environmental Information.
-Our researchers there participate in many aspects of NOAA’s mission-critical work.
-Our NOAA-based research is guided and sustained by a Cooperative Agreement, reviewed every five years and funded by Congress through NOAA.
+About half of CIRES’ researchers work in the David Skaggs Research Center in NOAA’s Earth System Research Laboratories (ESRL), Space Weather Prediction Center, and National Centers for Environmental Information.
+These researchers participate in many aspects of NOAA’s mission-critical work.
+Our NOAA-based research is guided and sustained by a cooperative agreement competed every 10 years and funded by Congress through NOAA.
 Our current NOAA grant is titled the Cooperative Institute for Earth Systems Research and Data Science.

-Our CU Boulder-based researchers are affiliated with departments across campus and we are dedicated to the university’s academic mission, including training the scientists of tomorrow.
+The other half of CIRES researchers work at CU Boulder, affiliated with departments and other units across campus, and we are dedicated to the university’s academic mission, including training the scientists of tomorrow.
 These CIRES scientists support their research with external funding from diverse sources: The Department of Energy, the National Science Foundation, NASA, and much more.